Quick Start

 kubectl apply --filename https://github.com/syntasso/kratix/releases/latest/download/install-all-in-one.yaml

-The above will install Kratix, MinIO, and FluxCD.
-MinIO will be the State Store for the Kratix to write to and FluxCD will watch the MinIO Bucket for any changes that need to be applied to the cluster.
+The above will install Kratix, MinIO, and a GitOps agent.
+MinIO will be the State Store for the Kratix to write to and the GitOps agent will watch the MinIO Bucket for any changes that need to be applied to the cluster.
 Kratix supports a variety of State Stores and multiple different State Stores can be used.

 You can also install Kratix via Helm.
 For more information, see the Helm Chart documentation.